- Senior lecturer in Medical Management Karolinska Institutet, Senior lecturer in Psychology, Umeå university.

 - Research group leader SOLIID (Sustainable Organizational Learning, Innovation, Improvement and Development in Health and Social services).

-Organizational behavior and management in health service organizations, with a special interest in leadership, organizational development, quality improvement and organizational innovation and learning processes.
+Organizational behavior and management in health service organizations, with a special interest in leadership, organizational development, quality improvement and organizational learning and innovation.

 The field of work and organizational psychology embraces three analytical levels: individual (e.g. cognition, stress, motivation, decision making), group (e.g. communication, leadership, team development) and organization (e.g. strategy, structure, culture, power, politics and development processes).
 My research aspires to involve a multilevel system view when investigating complex organizational phenomena.

-Previously I have been engaged by the Swedish Association of Local Authorities and Regions (SKL) resulting in two reports on organizational development and the managerial role in health care.
-My thesis concerned the experienced managerial role in periods of organizational change, testing a social constructivist and a rational/cognitive approach while addressing their weaknesses and strength.
+Besides scientific articles the research projects have resulted in a number of Swedish reports, books and book chapters.
+My thesis concerned the experienced managerial role during periods of organizational change, testing a social constructivist and a rational/cognitive approach while addressing their weaknesses and strength.

-Since 1993 I have been engaged in university courses in organizational psychology, organizational development and leadership for managers in general and in health and social care particularly, some on international basis.
+Since 1993 I have been engaged in university courses in work and organizational psychology, leadership and organizational development - for managers in general and in health and social care particularly, some on international basis.
 From 2017 I am responsible for a course for new researchers at Karolinska Institutet: Leading research projects.

 Nyström, M.E., Strehlenert, H., Hansson, J., Hasson, H. (2014).
 Strategies to facilitate implementation and sustainability of large system transformations: A case study of a national program for improving the quality of care for the elderly people.
 BMC Health Services Research, 14 (1):401.
 DOI: 10.1186/1472-6963-14-401.